PaulU090/COVID-19-Antiviral-Prediction/README.md

 __Execute the Script:__ Run python main.py.<br>
 __View Results:__ Check the terminal for evaluation metrics for Logistic Regression and Random Forest models.
 The ROC curves will be displayed in separate windows.

+## License

+This project is open-source and available under the MIT License.
+See the `LICENSE` file for more details.